Jack Welch, corporate America’s ‘manager of the century,’ dies at 84

 Some began to wonder whether Welch had been simply the beneficiary of great timing.
 His time at the top of GE coincided almost perfectly with a historic bull market in the United States during the 1980s and 1990s.
 He left just before the market took a dive in 2001.

-“What made his strategy possible, and fully shape it – was the rising stock market – and the new ideology that praised free markets even as they failed,” wrote journalist and economic policy consultant Jeff Madrick of Welch in his book, “Age of Greed: The Triumph of Finance and the Decline of America.”
+“What made his strategy possible, and fully shaped it – was the rising stock market – and the new ideology that praised free markets even as they failed,” wrote journalist and economic policy consultant Jeff Madrick of Welch in his book, “Age of Greed: The Triumph of Finance and the Decline of America.”

 Welch was, “in microcosm, the new American economy,” Madrick wrote.